5 February 2026

 EI Premium Rate

-Increase: Employee EI rate rises from 1.58% to 1.62% (employers pay 1.4x this rate).
+Decrease: Employee EI rate decreases from $1.64 to $1.63 per $100 of insurable earnings (employers pay 1.4x this rate).

 EI Maximum Insurable Earnings